long2205/pitaya-cdk-template/README.md

 4. AWS Credential (I will use AWS SSO Account with --profile flag)

 ## Stacks structure
-The template include 3 major stacks:
+The template include 3 major stacks, and will be (should be deploy in exact sequent):
 - Base Network
 - Stateful Resources
 - Stateless Resources

-Stacks will be deploy in the following order:
+Optional stack:
+- Non Production

+This is just an example stack.
+In this stack I created automation to shut down resources temporary outside business hour (not meant to use in production)

-Stateful and Stateless stacks depended on BaseNetwork stack.<bR>
+You can deploy Stateful or Stateless independently, but they will still be depended on BaseNetwork stack .<bR>
-BaseNetwork stack will be created if you didn't initiate it first.
+In other word, BaseNetwork will be created no matter which stack you create first.

-You can extend to more stacks.
+You can extend to more subsequent stacks.
 But the less stacks the better.

 **⚠️⚠️⚠️Please also keep in mind that this stack will be deploy in Tokyo Region as default⚠️⚠️⚠️**<br>
-Set different region in .env file if needed to
+Set different region in .env file if needed to.

+A visualization of stack order and its dependency:

 ![stacks](/stacks.png)
 ## Files structure and its meaning